Are Depression and Heart Disease Linked?

 - Your appetite has changed.

 After having had a heart problem it is easy for people who have never been influenced by depression to become depressed.
 There is no definite reason as to why this happens.
-Many different factors contribute to the development of depression.
-In this case it is probably the increased feeling of weakness and vulnerability that arises from having an impactful event such as a heart attack.
+Many different factors contribute to the development of depression and heart disease.
+In this case, it is probably the increased feeling of weakness and vulnerability that arises from having an impactful event such as a heart attack.